Stroke Effects and Recovery

 For more information about how we can help with your stroke recovery, our experienced clinicians are here to help.
 Contact us today to discuss your needs via email at firstname.lastname@example.org or you can call us on 1300 729 190 and we will be happy to help!
 Alternatively, you can submit a referral via our website.

 More about the author…

-Michelle is an Occupational Therapist and Allied Health Manager, who manages the allied health clinical staff of Smart Solutions Rehab Group (SSRG).
+Michelle is an Occupational Therapist and Smart Solutions Rehab Group Allied Health Manager, who manages the allied health clinical team.
 Her role includes facilitating and overseeing staff development and training, recruitment, and the quality of clinical work produced by SSRG clinicians.
 Michelle has worked across both government and private health organisations over the past 15 years in both clinical and management roles.
 Michelle has a special interest and extensive experience in the areas of Neurological Upper Limb Rehabilitation, Complex Wheelchair and Seating prescription, and staff and team management & development.
 Michelle holds a Bachelor of Applied Science (Occupational Therapy).